 - 2. Double-click the COREAXI_0 instance on the SmartDesign pane to open its configuration window.
-Configure the core, as shown in Figure 17. - Leave the Memory Space field as 16 slave slots of 256 MB each, which is default, as shown in Figure 17. - Leave the AXI Data Width field as 64 (which is default), as shown in Figure 17. - Leave the Number of Master slots field as 1. - Clear the option of SLAVE0 for Enable Master Access. - Select the option of SLAVE10 for Enable Master Access. - · Leave the rest as default. - Click OK in the configuration window to complete the configuration.
+Configure the following items, as shown in Figure 17. - Leave the Memory Space field as 16 slave slots of 256 MB each, which is default. - Leave the AXI Data Width field as 64, which is default. - Leave the Number of Master Slots field as 1. - Clear the SLAVE0 for Enable Master Access checkbox. - Select the SLAVE10 for Enable Master Access checkbox. - Leave the remaining options as default. - Click OK.